 Looking at everything from the language a person uses to write to their body language, you can understand and predict future behavior in team situations.
 No attributes are 100% good or bad, and if you manage your team well and assign projects intelligently, you can use everyone’s attributes to help with your business’s vision.
 Some of the major tools used by many organizations to build effective teams are found below.
 Look for the best one for your organization, and remember, only one tool may not be sufficient.
 You may need multiple tools for ultimate success.

-- Enneagram: tool based on 9 personality types that relate to major roles people adopt in society.
+- Enneagram: Tool based on nine personality types that relate to major roles people adopt in society.

 In managing a group, also consider avoiding Groupthink.
 Conformity stems from a natural human desire to be socially accepted and to make wise decisions.
 During group brainstorming exercises the desire for social approval can stunt creativity.
 Psychologist Solomon Asch found that a group can easily fall into a pattern of conformed thought, or groupthink.
 However, you can be an effective leader and break groupthink by suggesting that there are no bad ideas and maintaining an open environment to express ideas where nothing will be off the table.
 You could also share an atypical or absurd idea to make everyone else feel comfortable sharing freely.
 If, as a leader, you act as an innovator advocate, you can change the dynamic of the group from conservative to creative.

-A final concept to consider is Social Loafing where, as a group gets larger, the individual contribution decreases proportionate to the group size.
+A final concept to consider is social loafing where, as a group gets larger, the individual contribution decreases proportionately to the group size.
 There is a diffusion of responsibility created when a group increases in number.
 Consider breaking your team into sub-teams so they feel they are still an important, contributing member of your business.